 Consider these real-life examples of companies caught in a resource crisis:

-- The CFO with a financial services organization needs temporary accounting resources to address critical daily transactions and align resources across several U.S. locations on a remote basis.
+- The CFO with a financial services organisation needs temporary accounting resources to address critical daily transactions and align resources across several U.S. locations on a remote basis.

 - At an oil field services company, the CFO needs to set up a team rapidly to process accounts payable transactions previously handled by a team in India that is now offline.